Skip to Content

 How Botox Works on Hair

-• Step One – Your hair is shampooed to open the cuticles and prepare for deep conditioning.
+• Step One – Your hair is shampooed to open the cuticles and prep for conditioning.

-• Step Two – The hair botox is applied to your hair by massaging the product from root to tip.
+• Step Two – The product is applied from root to tip, then worked through the hair.

 How Keratin Works on Hair